Value Stream Mapping - Explained

 - Economics, Finance, & Analytics

-Value stream mapping is a method for analyzing the value delivery process in a business.
+Value stream mapping, also known as value stream analysis, is a method for analyzing the value delivery process in a business.
 More specifically, it is primarily used to create a graphical or visual representation of the value chain in a business.
 This includes mapping operations and administrative processes.
 Collectively, this is known as the flow value or a value flow visualization.